Abdev314/watchtop/README.md

 ---

 <p align="center">
-  Made with ❤️ for Linux users who hit the inotify limit one too many times.
+  Made with ❤️ for Linux users.
 </p>